daveshap/ACE_L1_Aspiration/README.md

 1. **Greater Purpose** - Comprised of the `heuristic imperatives`, these heuristic imperatives aim to increase prosperity, reduce suffering, and promote understanding universally.
 They serve as the "highest purpose" or guiding north star of morality for the ACE framework.

-2. **Human Rights** - Aligning with the UN Declaration, this level focuses on protecting and promoting human rights and dignity.
+2. **Human Rights** - Aligning with the UN UDHR (Universal Declaration of Human Rights), this level focuses on protecting and promoting human rights and dignity.
+We find that adding this layer grounds the ACE in understanding its role in creating a human-directed environment for our collective flourishing.

 3. **Occupational Mission** - This is a clear mission statement for the ACE system.
 Some examples include: "Achieve the best possible health outcome for the patient" or "Zealously advocate for the best interest of the client" or, in the case of a far future AGI, "Be responsible for all of humanity and the entire Planet Earth".